Varun-Kumar-Code/Solve-It-Now/README.md

 # AI-Math-Problem-Generator-Solver
 This AI-powered web application generates and solves mathematical problems using the Gemini API.
 Users can input a math problem or generate a random one, and the AI provides an instant solution.
-The interface includes a manual dark/light mode switch for better user experience
+The interface includes a manual dark/light mode switch for better user experience.
 <!--here-->

 ## ✨ Features